Gwendal-Debaussart/mixed-diffusion-trajectory/README.md

 ### 📄 Paper Results

 The scripts ``clustering_benchmark.py`` and ``sensitivity_analysis.py`` can be executed to reproduce the results presented in the paper.
-Each script contains comments that explain how to run them and what parameters can be adjusted.
-Obtained results are available in the ``tables/`` directory. ``clustering_benchmark_raw/`` contains the raw data obtained from running ``clustering_benchmark.py``. ``benchmark_results/`` contains the processed results used to generate the tables in the paper. ``sensitivity_analysis/`` contains the results from running ``sensitivity_analysis.py``, showing how time parameter in MDTs affects clustering performance, both in AMI and ARI.
+Each script contains comments that explain how to run them and what parameters can be adjusted, please refer to those.

+Results showcased in the paper are available in the ``tables/`` directory.
+- ``clustering_benchmark_raw/`` contains the raw data obtained from running ``clustering_benchmark.py`` (i.e each run for each method, and each clustering score).
+- ``benchmark_results/`` contains the processed results used to generate the tables in the paper.
+- ``sensitivity_analysis/`` contains the results from running ``sensitivity_analysis.py``, showing how time parameter in MDTs affects clustering performance, both in AMI and ARI.
+Additional measures of time-wise correlation between CH and AMI are also provided.

 ### Credit